 Instructions

-1. Add all of ingredients to a slow cooker and mix well until combined.
+• Add all of ingredients to the slow cooker pan and mix well until combined.
 Pop the lid on and cook on high for 3-4 hours (or low for 6-8 hours).

 Notes

-If you don't have a slow cooker and want to cook this on the hob or slow cooker, see my tips in the blog post above for cooking times.
+• No Slow Cooker?
+If you want to cook this on the hob or slow cooker, see my tips in the blog post above for cooking times.

 You Might Also Like: